 In the early 1900s in Seattle, apartments were built along trolley routes to close-in neighborhoods such as Capitol Hill.
 Wedgwood was a remote neighborhood which didn’t begin to form an identity until the 1940s and was never served by a streetcar system.
-Wedgwood had no apartment buildings and was known as a semi-rural area of single-family homes where most people drove cars to work.
+Up until 1948, Wedgwood had no apartment buildings and was still known as a semi-rural area of single-family homes where most people drove cars to work.

-The US Government funds housing after World War Two
+The US Government funds apartment projects after World War Two

 In 1947 the real estate firm of Carroll, Hillman & Hedlund obtained FHA financing to build the Oneida Gardens Apartments, but before they could start, they had to petition the Seattle City Planning Commission to change the zoning of the site from single-family to multi-family.
 The battle was enjoined when the Eastwood Community Club, led by decorated war hero Fred Kane, vigorously opposed the apartment project.
 Despite being war veterans themselves, Kane and others in the community club did not want an apartment building near their houses as they contended that it would lower property values.
 Eastwood’s opposition was finally defeated on August 25, 1947, when Seattle City Council voted 6-to-1 to reject Eastwood’s petition to leave the zoning single-family-only.

 Over the months of construction of the Oneida Gardens Apartments, the Eastwood Community Club continued to complain about whether the project was following the design as originally given.
 Finally, however, after people began to move into the apartments in November 1948, the community club began to adjust to the new neighbors.
-Many of the new residents were veterans and some were still on active duty, especially those attached to Sand Point Naval Air Station.
+Many of the new residents were veterans and some were still on active duty, especially those attached to the Naval Air Station on Sand Point Way NE.
 For that reason some people thought that the Navy owned Oneida Gardens, but it was privately operated by Oneida Gardens, Inc. real estate managers.
 When Oneida Gardens opened in 1948, rent was advertised as $92 per month for a two-bedroom unit and $110 for three-bedroom.